mezo-org/musd/docs/rfc-microloans.md

 ### Implementation

-- Create a new protocol, called Microloans, allowing users to borrow smaller amounts (for example, $25).
+#### Initial State

-- The Microloans contract takes out a loan from MUSD for the minimum amount (e.g. 1,800 MUSD) at an initial safe collateralization ratio (e.g. 200%).
+- The Microloans contract takes out a loan from MUSD for the minimum amount (e.g. 1,800 MUSD) at an initial safe collateralization ratio (e.g. 300%).

+#### Opening a Microloan

-- When a user wants to borrow a smaller amount (e.g. $25), the system accepts collateral from the user, adds the collateral to its main trove, and increases the trove’s debt by the requested amount.
+- A user wants to borrow a smaller amount (e.g. $25).
+- The system accepts collateral from the user (e.g. $50 worth for a 200% CR loan).
 **Note:** The collateral amount required to open a microloan must meet a minimum CR that is higher than the MUSD minimum (exact amount TBD).
-  **Example:** The user deposits $50 worth of collateral and borrows an additional $25 (200% CR).
-The Microloans contract adds $50 worth of collateral to its trove and borrows 25 MUSD which it then sends to the user.
-- Users pay an origination fee when their loan is opened and accumulate ongoing interest, which is tracked as part of their debt.
-When the user wants to close the loan, they repay their original borrowed amount, the origination fee, and any accrued interest.
-Repaying this amount allows them to withdraw all their collateral.
+- The system adds the collateral to its main trove and increases the main trove’s debt by the requested amount.
+- The system sends the borrowed MUSD to the user and creates a MicroTrove to track their collateral and debt.
+- In addition to the amount borrowed, an origination fee will be added to the user's initial debt.
+- An ongoing fixed interest rate will be also be charged on the user's debt.

+#### Closing a Microloan

+- A user wants to close their Microloan.
+- The system accepts MUSD from the user equal to their debt including any interest accrued.
-- When a user closes their microloan, the contract uses the MUSD repayment to pay down the associated debt in the main trove and returns the corresponding collateral to the user.
+- This MUSD is used to decrease the debt in the main trove.
+- The user's original collateral amount is withdrawn from the main trove.
+- The user's collateral is sent back to the user and the MicroTrove is marked as Closed.

+#### Adjusting a Microloan

-- Loan adjustments (adding or withdrawing collateral, increasing or decreasing debt) work much the same as opening or closing.
+Loan adjustments (adding or withdrawing collateral, increasing or decreasing debt) work much the same as opening or closing:
 - Additional collateral is added to the main trove.
-Note that their may be some limitations on maximum CR for microloans that will be discussed later.
 - Withdrawn collateral is sent to the user.
 - Increasing debt causes the Microloans contract to borrow more MUSD and send it to the user.
-  - Decreasing debt pays down debt on the main trove, with the same caveat as adding collateral (CR cannot exceed the maximum).
+- Decreasing debt pays down debt on the main trove.

+Note that these actions are subject to some limitations due to CR constraints, to be discussed later.

 ### Liquidations